SystemsApproach/sdn/uses.rst

 gained in popularity, network virtualization has continued to evolve to meet the needs of these environments.
 There are a range of open source network "plugins"  (Calico, Flannel, Antrea, etc.) that provide network virtualization services for Kubernetes.

 Because network virtualization set out to deliver a full set of network services in a programmatic way, its impact went beyond the simplification and automation of network provisioning.
 As virtual networks became lightweight objects, created and destroyed as needed, with a full set of services (such as stateful firewalling, deep-packet inspection, and so on), a new approach to network security was enabled.
 Rather than adding security features after the network was created, security features could be created as an inherent part of the network itself.
-Furthermore, with no limit on how many virtual networks could be created, as approach known as "microsegmentation" took hold.
+Furthermore, with no limit on how many virtual networks could be created, as approach known as *microsegmentation* took hold.
 This entails the creation of fine-grained, isolated networks (microsegments) specific to the needs of, say, a group of processes implementing a single distributed application.
 Microsegmentation offers clear benefits over prior approaches to network security, dramatically reducing the attack surface and the impact of attacks spreading throughout an enterprise or data center.

-.. sidebar:: Bringing SDN to life
+.. sidebar:: Bringing SDN to Life

 	As we saw in Chapter 1, the ideas behind SDN had been in the works for years, but there were two related events